Cassandra Austen

 Cassandra Elizabeth Austen (9 January 1773 – 22 March 1845) was an amateur English watercolourist and the elder sister of Jane Austen.
-The letters between her and Jane form a substantial foundation to scholarly understanding of the life of the novelist.
+The letters between her and Jane form a substantial foundation for scholarly understanding of the life of the novelist.

 Childhood

 Austen was born in 1773 at a rectory in Steventon, Hampshire, to The Reverend George Austen (1731–1805), a rector, and his wife Cassandra, née Leigh (1739–1827).
-There were eight Austen children; as Cassandra and Jane were the only girls, they maintained an especially close relationship throughout their lives.
-Over one hundred letters addressed to Cassandra from Jane have survived.
-These letters have helped historians to construct details about the life of the novelist.
+Jane Austen was one of eight children, and she and her sister Cassandra were the only daughters in the family.
+The two shared a lifelong and particularly close bond.
+More than one hundred of Jane's surviving letters to Cassandra have provided valuable insight into the novelist's personal life and relationships, offering historians important details about her daily experiences.

 The sisters went to Mrs. Cawley, their uncle's sister, to be educated in 1783.
-Cawley lived initially in Oxford, and later in Southampton, and, when an epidemic broke out in Southampton, the Austen sisters returned to Steventon.
-Between 1785 and 1786 the sisters attended the Reading Abbey Girls' School.
+Cawley lived initially in Oxford, and later in Southampton, but when a typhus epidemic broke out in Southampton, they returned to Steventon after both contracted the disease.
+Between 1785 and 1786 they attended the Reading Abbey Girls' School.
 Jane was originally not to go, as she was considered to be too young for boarding school, but ended up attending along with her sister.

-In their mother's words, "if Cassandra's head had been going to be cut off, Jane would have hers cut off too".
+In their mother's words, "if Cassandra's head had been going to be cut off, Jane would have hers cut off too."

 Art

 The two Austen girls were also tutored at home in drawing and the piano.
 In 1791, Cassandra produced a series of circular illustrations of British monarchs for Jane's manuscript The History of England, which are noted to have resembled members of the Austen family more than royalty.
 Cassandra Austen is also credited with having created two paintings of her sister.
 One, painted in 1804, is a back view of Jane seated by a tree.
-The other, an incomplete frontal portrait dated circa 1810, was described by a family member as being "hideously unlike" Jane Austen's real appearance.
-This sketch is now housed in the National Portrait Gallery, London.
+The other, an incomplete frontal portrait dated circa 1810.
+Austen's family had reservations about Jane's real appearance: Anna Austen (Mrs Lefroy) called it "so hideously unlike".
+Also a 1870 watercolour by James Andrews of Maidenhead, based on Cassandra's sketch, and a Lizars's engraving, were criticized by Anna's half-sister Caroline for the treatment of Jane's eyes.
+The sketch is now housed in the National Portrait Gallery, London.